tmtsoftware/csw/docs/src/main/services/aas/csw-aas-installed.md

 ## Prerequisites

-To run a client app that is installed on user's machine, which needs to talk to a protected http server, we need
+To run a client app that is installed on user's machine, which needs to talk to a protected HTTP server, we need

-* location service running
+* CSW Location Service running
-* Keycloak instance running and registered with location service
+* Keycloak instance running and registered with Location Service
-* protected http server running
+* protected HTTP server running

 All of these can be running on different machines.
-To start location service & keycloak server on a local machine, you can make use of `csw-services.sh` script.
+To start Location Service and Keycloak server on a local machine, you can make use of `csw-services.sh` script.

 ## Application Configurations